Loading figure…

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.

-Why: Sponsoring the Reproductive Health Care Accessibility Act directly supports the stated position on abortion rights by promoting access to reproductive health care.
+Why: Sponsoring the Reproductive Health Care Accessibility Act directly advances the stated position of supporting legal access to abortion.

 View source →Apr 27, 2026 · Congress.gov